 Many thyroid cancers can be found early.
-Most early thyroid cancers are found when patients see their doctors because of neck lumps or bumps they have noticed.
+Some early thyroid cancers are found when patients see their doctors because of neck lumps or bumps they have noticed.
 If you have symptoms such as a lump or swelling in your neck, you should see your doctor right away.

 Medical history and physical exam

 Your doctor will take a medical history.
 You will be asked questions about your possible risk factors, symptoms, and any other health problems or concerns.
 If someone in your family has had thyroid cancer, tell your doctor, as you might be at high risk for this disease.

 During the physical exam, your doctor will pay special attention to the size and firmness of your thyroid and any enlarged lymph nodes in your neck.